jnozzi/cocoadev.com/markdown/SelectingNSToolbarItem.md

 ----
 Is there any way to deselect a toolbarItem?
 I am trying [toolbar setSelectedItemIdentifier:nil] and :@"" but can't make this happen.
 Also, the toolbar variable _selectedItemIdentifier is @private, so I can't reference it directly in my code.
 ----
 Your best bet might just be having a "Show All" equivalent like in the Panther system prefs, and using that.
 Alternatively, you could try having a "dummy" item in     toolbarSelectableItemIdentifiers: that isn't actually in     toolbarAllowedItemIdentifiers:, and switch to that one (since it looks like     setSelectedItemIdentifier: needs a selectable identifier).
-WARNING: untested! --General/JediKnil
+WARNING: untested! --JediKnil
 ----
 Scratch that, :nil works just fine (a good night's sleep later the problem turns out to be on my end)